samboy/LUAstuff/lua-patches/lua-5.1.5-SipHash/README.md

 an entire static site tracking COVID-19 growth for every single county in the United States.
-[2] This creates multiple huge tables as we hold in memory all of the calculations done against COVID-19 cases and deaths all 4,000+ counties in the US, with a separate sub-table for each day for each county.
+[2] This creates multiple huge tables as we hold in memory all of the calculations done against COVID-19 cases and deaths for all 4,000+ counties in the US, with a separate sub-table for each day for each county.
 Lua, processing this data, uses 550 megs when compiled as a 32-bit program and 700-800 megs when compiled as a 64-bit program.